willfurnass/PWG-software-testing-pres-2015/README.md

-# Testing research code: making sure your code does what you want before pressing the big green butto
+# Testing research code: making sure your code does what you want before pressing the big green button

 Presentation on software testing given to the [Pennine Water Group](https://www.sheffield.ac.uk/penninewatergroup), University of Sheffield, on 2014-12-03.